janos-r/yewban/README.md

 ## Sharing the result

-If you want to run the html directly, for example on a different system, just launching index.html from `./dist/` won't work!
+If you want to run the html directly, for example on a different system, just launching `index.html` from `./dist/` won't work!

-The resulted folder needs to be served:

 - To cut the total size, get a clean output folder (if previous builds were made).
 This deletes the `./dist` folder.